Italian Pasta Brands: 25 Quality Picks for Pasta Lovers

 In addition to offering various pasta shapes such as fusilli, spaghetti, and penne rigate, Barilla is Italy’s leading baked goods seller.
 Their distinctive blue packaging sets them apart from competitors.
 Barilla is renowned for their delicious rustic sauces, which perfectly complement its pasta.

-With Barilla products having a presence in 98% of Italian supermarkets, Barilla is a household staple in Italy and beyond.
+Barilla products are in 98% of Italian supermarkets, making them a household staple in Italy and beyond.

 2. Garofalo: A Time-Honored Pasta Tradition